vasko34/jicofo/README.md

 The list of users is hardcoded in the source as the `AUTO_RECORD_USERS` constant (a set of `EntityBareJid` values) and contains `user1@example.com` and `user2@example.com` by default.
-It can be inspected at runtime through `JibriConfig.getAutoRecordUsers()` or individual entries can be checked via `JibriConfig.isAutoRecordUser(jid)`.
+It can be inspected at runtime through the immutable set returned by `JibriConfig.getAutoRecordUsers()` or individual entries can be checked via `JibriConfig.isAutoRecordUser(jid)`.
 A sample configuration can be found at `resources/config/jicofo.conf.example`.

 ```
 jicofo {